Is driving high as bad as driving drunk? Legalization and what it means for traffic safety

 In this case, "the obvious" is that driving while impaired by cannabis is a bad idea.

-Legalization of cannabis in Canada is expected this year.
-Part of the proposed legislation deals with driving while impaired by cannabis.
+As part of legalizing cannabis, Canada has had to create laws to deal with driving while impaired by cannabis.
 "It's very clear that the use of cannabis before driving is an issue," says Caird, whose labs focus on reducing the number of injuries and deaths in transportation and health care.
 "The issue has been somewhat explored by Health Canada and Transport Canada leading up to legalization, but there are still a lot of things we don't know."

 Part of the difficulty with cannabis and impaired driving is that so few studies have been done to date.
 "It's hard to get access to cannabis for scientific use," says Sarah Simmons, a PhD student supervised by Caird in his Cognitive Ergonomics Research Laboratory.
 "So the level of research activity has been sporadic."

 Simmons is working on a meta-analysis, compiling the statistical results of experimental studies in order to summarize the available evidence.
 In the studies she's looking at, conducted in driving simulators or on the road, scientists tested drivers who had taken cannabis and those who hadn't and compared the results.
 They measured things like hazard detection and response, vehicular control, lane keeping, and ability to maintain speed and headway.